Promise-Z5Q2SQ/EEG-Hallucination/README.md

-# EEG-Hallucination-anonymous
+# EEG-Hallucination

-This is the official repository for the paper "**How do Human Processes AI-generated Hallucination Contents: a Neuroimaging Study**".
+This is the official repository for the paper "**How do Humans Process AI-generated Hallucination Contents: a Neuroimaging Study**".

 ![Data Collection](./data/fig/procedure.png)
 **Figure 1**: The overall procedure of our data collection.